malmostad/wag/README.md

 ## Editing Sass and Coffeescript
 There are a few asset files in the gh-pages branch used for the WAG itself.
-The source is available in `stylesheets` and `javascripts`.
+The source is available in the `stylesheets` and `javascripts` directories.
 To compile during editing, start one or both of the following watchers:

 ``` shell
 $ sass --watch stylesheets/application.scss